Registration of the asylum application

 Applications for international protection are made to the “Governorates” “in person”, indicating that applicants are expected to physically approach the PDMM and personally present their request.[2]
 A lawyer or legal representative may not make applications for international protection.
 However, a person can apply on behalf of accompanying family members, defined to cover the spouse, minor children and dependent adult children as per Article 3(1)(a) LFIP.[3]
 Where a person wishes to file an application on behalf of adult family members, the latter written approval needs to be taken.

-According to the law, for applicants who are physically unable to approach the PDMM premises for making an international protection request, officials from the PDMM may be directed to the applicant’s location in order to process the application.[4]
+According to the law, for applicants who are physically unable to approach the PDMM premises to make a request for an international protection request, officials from the PDMM may be directed to the applicant’s location in order to process the application.[4]
 In the same way, registration interviews with unaccompanied minors and other persons who are unable to report to the designated registration premises in the province may be carried out in the locations where they are.[5]
 There is no indication that these provisions have been applied in practice so far.

 Article 65 LFIP does not impose any time limits on persons for making an application as such, whether on the territory, in detention or at the border.
 However, Article 65(4) appears to impose on applicants the responsibility of approaching competent authorities “within a reasonable time” as a precondition for being spared from punishment for illegal entry or stay.
 The assessment of whether an application has been made “within a reasonable time” is to be made on an individual basis.[6]